black197/Word-Ladder-and-Random-Writer-in-Java/README.md

-Rewrite homework WordLadder in Java with Eclipse, Gradle and Junit.
+WordLadder on server, written in Java with Eclipse, Springboot, Maven, Thymeleaf and SpringSecurity.

-.java files are under src/main/java, test files are under src/test/java, related documents are under folder res
+Run as Springboot App and visit [localhost:8080/](localhost:8080/).

+Username:admin
+Password:root